Funeral for Facebook shooting victim scheduled in Ohio

-CLEVELAND (AP) — The family of a man killed in a shooting that was broadcast on Facebook says his funeral will be Saturday.
+CLEVELAND (AP) — The family of the victim of a Cleveland shooting that was broadcast on Facebook says his funeral will be held this Saturday.

-Seventy-four-year-old Robert Godwin Sr. was gunned down Sunday afternoon while collecting aluminum cans shortly after spending time with some of his children for Easter.
+Seventy-four-year-old Robert Godwin Sr. was gunned down Sunday afternoon while he was collecting aluminum cans, shortly after he had been with some of his children for Easter.

-The man who randomly killed Godwin posted a video of the shooting on Facebook.
-Thirty-seven-year-old gunman Steve Stephens fatally shot himself after a 2-mile police chase in Erie, Pennsylvania, on Tuesday.
+The alleged shooter, Steve Stephens, posted a video of the shooting on Facebook.
+The 37-year-old Stephens shot and killed himself after a two-mile police chase in Erie, Pennsylvania, on Tuesday.

 The funeral will be open to the public.